Vivekkashyap043/cloak-room-management/README.md

 # Clock Room Management

-This repository contains a small full-stack app for managing clock-room check-in/out records.
+This repository contains a small full-stack app for managing cloak-room check-in/out records.
 It consists of a Node/Express backend with MySQL and a React + Vite frontend.
 This README documents setup steps, DB schema, key endpoints, scripts, and troubleshooting notes.

 ---